I have been registered to the EDCE doctoral program. What are the main milestones that I should keep in mind?

-- The credits obtained from any course proposed by a EPFL doctoral program are automatically credited, provided the thesis director has approved it.
-You can register any time, before or after the beginning of the course.
+- The credits obtained from any courses proposed by an EPFL doctoral program are automatically credited, provided the thesis director has approved it.

-- The credits from Master courses are automatically credited, with the thesis director’s approval.
+- The credits from Master courses are automatically credited, with the thesis and program director’s approval.

 - Credits from courses given at other universities must be pre-approved by the thesis director and the director of the doctoral program.
 The credits will be accounted only after the reception of an official transcript describing explicitly that an exam was passed, and providing the exact number of ECTS credits.